-2017, large investors spent a combined \$36 billion on more than 200,000 homes in the U.S.5 By 2021, large investors were estimated to control around \$60 billion in housing stock nationwide, or roughly 260,000 homes6.
-It was additionally estimated that the total number of these large investment firms numbered between 25 and 30 nationally, and the largest single investment firm was, at its height, responsible for 82,500 homes7.
-In 2018, it was estimated that more than half of all renters lived in single-family homes, and almost one-fifth of all single-family homes are occupied by tenants rather than homeowners.8
+2017, large investors spent a combined \$36 billion on more than 200,000 homes in the U.S. By 2021, large investors were estimated to control around \$60 billion in housing stock nationwide, or roughly 260,000 homes.
+It was additionally estimated the total number of these large investment firms numbered between 25 and 30 nationally, and the largest single investment firm was at its height, responsible for 82,500 homes.
+In 2018, it was estimated more than half of all renters lived in single-family homes, and almost 1/5 of all single-family homes are occupied by tenants rather than homeowners.

 Today, well-financed REITs are competing with average Americans to purchase single-family homes.
-Needless to say, REIT's all-cash offers are usually the winner.
-According to CoreLogic Inc., in 2018 the data shows that:9
+REIT's all-cash offers are usually the winner.
+According to CoreLogic Inc., in 2018 the data shows:

-- REIT purchases are the highest on record and nearly twice the levels before the housing crash. - REITs bought more than 11 percent of U.S. homes (20 percent of these were in the bottom-third price range). - Detroit, MI, Philadelphia, PA, and Memphis, TN were the three biggest markets for REITs due to low home prices that allow REITs to profit by renting them out. - Some of the world's largest private-equity groups and hedge funds, spent a combined \$36 billion on more than 200,000 homes in ailing markets across the country.
+- REIT purchases are the highest on record and nearly twice the levels before the housing crash. - REITs bought more than 11% of U.S. homes (20% of these were in the bottom-third price range). - Detroit, Philadelphia, and Memphis, Tenn., were the three biggest markets for REITs due to low home prices that allow REITs to profit by renting them out. - Some of the world's largest private-equity groups and hedge funds spent a combined \$36 billion on more than 200,000 homes in ailing markets across the country.
 In one Atlanta zip code, they bought almost 90% of the 7,500 homes sold between January 2011-June 2012.
 10

-This data is well documented, and shared to illustrate the complexity of the housing marketing; including housing affordability, homeownerships, and the impacts of leasing on the future of homeownership nationwide.
+This data is well-documented and shared to illustrate the complexity of the housing market including affordability, homeownerships, and the impacts of leasing on the future of homeownership nationwide.
 This is not a narrowly focused policy issue.
-This policy issue is part of an extraordinarily complex and tangled web that will have significant implications on neighborhoods throughout the country and the dream of homeownership - or the lack thereof.
+This policy issue is part of an extraordinarily complex and tangled web that will have significant implications on neighborhoods throughout the country and the dream of homeownership-or the lack thereof.

-THE COMMUNITY ASSOCIATION HOUSING MODEL OF COMMUNITY COVENANTS, PRIVATE CONTRACTS & PROPERTY RIGHTS
+THE COMMUNITY ASSOCIATION HOUSING MODEL OF COMMUNITY COVENANTS, PRIVATE CONTRACTS, and PROPERTY RIGHTS

 Community associations are commonly known as condominium associations, homeowner associations, and housing cooperatives.
-Generally organized as private non-profit organizations, community associations operate pursuant to various state statutes and certain conventional real estate practices.
-Housing units and lots in a community association (other than most cooperatives)
+Generally organized as private nonprofit organizations, community associations operate pursuant to various state statutes and certain conventional real estate practices.
+Housing units and lots in a community association are subject to a declaration of

-5 Kusisto, L. Investors Are Buying More of the U.S. Housing Market Than Ever Before.
+&lt;sup>5 Kusisto, L. Investors Are Buying More of the U.S. Housing Market Than Ever Before.
 Wall Street Journal.
 June 20, 2019

-6 Mari, F. A \$60 Billion Housing Grab by Wall Street - The New York Times (nytimes.com).
+&lt;sup>6 Mari, F. A \$60 Billion Housing Grab by Wall Street - The New York Times (nytimes.com).
 New York Times Magazine.
 March 4, 2020, Updated October 22, 2021.